burgeralexander/OSINT-map/README.md

 - Run analyses like Face Recognition or Geo Analysis via the Python section.
 - View results on the map, graphs, and data views.

-## Troubleshooting
-- **Puppeteer Errors**: Ensure headless mode works; try `headless: false` for debugging.
-- **API Rate Limits**: Use delays in code for OpenAI/DeepSeek.
-- **DB Connection**: Update `index.mjs` if your Postgres creds differ.
-- **Large Files**: If repo clone fails due to ignored large files, re-download them as above.
-- For issues, check console logs or open a GitHub issue.

-## License
-See `LICENSE` for details (MIT by default).

-## Contributing
-Pull requests welcome!
-Please test changes locally and ensure compatibility with Node.js v18+ and Python 3.12+.